guidesupport/capitalone/index.rst

 Capital one activate - Official Portal to Activating your Capital One Credit Card
 =====================================================

-Visit `capitalone.com/activate <https://www.capitalone.com/activate>`_ to activate your Capital One credit or debit card quickly and securely.
+Visit `capitalone.com/activate <https://www.capitalone.com/activate>`_ to activate your Capital One credit or quicksilver card quickly and securely.
 Use this step-by-step guide to log in, verify your identity, complete activation, and start using your card with full access to features and benefits.

 .. image:: get-started-here.png
    :alt: capitalone.com/activate